steadylearner/faceio_example/README.md

 [Next js sqlize repository]: https://github.com/FlafyDev/next-js-sqlite

+[You can follow me at GitHub.]: https://github.com/steadylearner

+[You can contact or hire me at Telegram.]: https://t.me/steadylearner

 # How to make a full stack facial authentication app with FaceIo and Next js

 ![app/auth](./examples/app/auth.png)